 4.1.
 Resources

 The project, including all of the stakeholder engagement activities, will be implemented by the MoILHSA through its dedicated Project Implementation Unit (PIU).
 Specifically, under the coordination and supervision of the PIU, the respective departments of the MoILHSA and entities under it will be involved in awareness-raising and liaising with project-affected parties for both Component 1 and 2.
 The SSA will perform this function with regard to the delivery of Targeted Social Assistance (TSA) benefits.
 The SSA is a state subordinated institution under the administration of MoILHSA, and responsible for purchasing publicly financed health services in the country, implementing social services and programs and for supporting the most vulnerable social groups, including providing pensions to different groups of pensioners.
 SESA is a legal entity of public law under the MoILHSA aiming at improvement of labor and employment conditions in Georgia, through providing the services for labor market and developing and strengthening labor market policy in Georgia.
-Under Component 2 the SSA will be in charge of determining and verifying the eligibility to the targeted social assistance (TSA) emergency benefit and temporary unemployment benefits; and SESA will be responsible for making payments to beneficiaries of Component 2 through their personal bank accounts (unemployment benefits) after registering on SESA online registration platform, and verification and determination of their payment eligibility.0.2 million).
+Under Component 2 the SSA will be in charge of determining and verifying the eligibility to the targeted social assistance (TSA) emergency benefit and temporary unemployment benefits; and SESA will be responsible for making payments to beneficiaries of Component 2 through their personal bank accounts (unemployment benefits) after registering on SESA online registration platform, and verification and determination of their payment eligibility.

+The budget for the SEP implementation is included in project’s Component 1: Emergency COVID-19 Response (US$ 0.2 million) and in Component 3: Project Management and Monitoring (US$ 0.1 million).

 Coordination and reporting on SEP activities overall will be responsibility of the PIU within MoILHSA.